glazrtom/conventional-gitmoji-intellij-config/README.md

 ## Specification

+This configuration implements the [conventional gitmoji concept](https://conventional-gitmoji.web.app/) created by [Ackee](https://ackee.cz).

-This configuration limits the available gitmojis to a small, well-defined set that maps to Conventional Commit intent (feat, fix, docs, etc.).
+With this configuration, it limits the available gitmojis to a small, well-defined set that maps to Conventional Commit intent (feat, fix, docs, etc.).
 Use the emoji that best communicates why the change was made.

 ### Allowed emojis and their intent